Consultant offers alternative for SCAT

 Sun Correspondent

-Friday morning, Mark Aesch, CEO of TransPro Consulting in Tampa, the county’s technical expert, led commissioners through several scenarios or alternatives for their consideration as they seek a way to reduce the drain the bus system puts on the county’s general fund.
+Friday morning, Mark Aesch, CEO of TransPro Consulting in Tampa, the county’s technical expert, led commissioners through several scenarios as they seek a way to reduce the strain the bus system puts on the county’s general fund.

-With a $30 million budget this fiscal year, county taxpayers subsidize $21 million of that budget.
+County taxpayers will subsidize $21 million of Sarasota County Area Transit’s $30 million budget this year.
 The remainder is made up through federal and state grants.
 Riders contribute a paltry $1.3 million through fares.

-In May, Aesch made his first presentation to commissioners after his initial analysis of Sarasota County Area Transit, or SCAT as it is commonly known.
+In May, Aesch made his first presentation to commissioners after his initial analysis of SCAT, as it is commonly known.

-That analysis provided some eye-popping numbers for commissioners which boiled down showed that in 2018 the average subsidy per service hour was $73.05.
-That amounted to an average subsidy of $7.01 per customer.
+That analysis had some eye-popping numbers for commissioners, showing that in 2018 the average subsidy per service hour was $73.05 — $7.01 per customer.

 In the seven weeks since that presentation, Aesch and his team delved further into the mechanics and finances of the system as well as looking for examples across the nation.